Rebranding, UI/UX Design, Research

-Public health organizations compile huge amounts of data, and are tasked with presenting that data as part of government-mandated assessments, as well as to their constituents.
+Public health organizations compile huge amounts of data and present that data both to their constituents, and to the government as part of mandated assessments.

 As the sole designer at LiveStories, I redesigned the UX/UI of entire product, including overhauling the UX/UI for its website and core data visualization tools, and the branding and product design language.
 All this was to make “data about how we work, live, and play” more accessible, especially to those who are not “data experts.”

-The main challenge of the product was: how do you make complicated health data easy to browse and understand?
-Most LiveStories users were experts with data, but not with tools like HTML and other coding; they wanted to create compelling interactive charts for their audiences, but didn't know how to do so without taking away time from their other responsibilities.
+The product's main challenge was: how do you make complicated health data easy to browse and understand?
+Most LiveStories users are data experts, and wanted to share their analyses through compelling methods like online interactive charts.
+But, they were unfamiliar with coding, and needed a way to make charts without taking away time from their other responsibilities.

 I started all concepts from sketches.

 The updated designs were viewed by users as simpler, cleaner, and more straightforward compared to both existing designs and their current charting tools.
-The design was viewed as extremely successful in the context when organizations “just needed a chart,” and didn't want to wade through spreadsheets of number data just to present a simple number to the public.
+The design was viewed as extremely successful in the context when organizations “just needed a chart,” and didn't want to wade and perform surgery to cut and connect spreadsheets of number data just to present simple numbers to the public.